gemrb/gemrb.github.io/_posts/2020-08-29-interview-with-jaka-kranjc.md

 minimum I check the Gibberlings3 forums almost every day, to see if anyone needs help, any new discoveries have been made or if anything else interesting happened.
-Similarly with email to see the latest chatter on the issue tracker, do code review and triage bugs.
+Similarly with email to see the latest chatter on the issue tracker, review code changes and triage bugs.

 Sometimes things just align and I fall into the Zone, deep hack mode or however you want to call it.
 Then time just disappears, a whole day is gone without